 People gather in the cities and towns across the country for festive days of parades, ceremonies and nights of dancing, drinking, and eating in the streets until the last note is played.

-The Corpus Christi Festival is an annual celebration that draws thousands to the street of the central Ecuador’s cultural hub and the surrounding highland towns and villages.
-The celebration last all month-parades, music, and festival adorned participants make the celebration worth the trip each summer-putting you at the center of a time-honored tradition that hasn’t lost any steam with age.
+The Corpus Christi Festival is an annual celebration that draws thousands to the street of central Ecuador’s cultural hub and the surrounding highland towns and villages.
+The celebration lasts all month-parades, music, and festival adorned participants make the celebration worth the trip each summer-putting you at the center of a time-honored tradition that hasn’t lost any steam with age.

 This summer’s classical music showcase steps into the limelight with a new interpretation on Motzart’s classic opera-bringing traditional Andean dancing to the score and setting the stage alight with color, sound, and movement.

 During June, the French Alliance of Ecuador hosts the Cuenca Music Festival as part of a pledge to foster the arts in the city and country.
-Local and international acts bring a fresh beat to the colonial streets of the city, and sets a new tone for the musicians of the country.
+Local and international acts bring a fresh beat to the colonial streets of the city and set a new tone for the musicians of the country.
 The event is a musical gathering that draws musicians, foundations, and those passionate about the arts from around the globe.

 The Inti Raymi holiday is a gathering of the tribes for the indigenous people of the country.
-One of the better known festivals of the Sun takes place in the streets and surrounding areas of the highland city of Otavalo.
+One of the better-known festivals of the Sun takes place in the streets and surrounding areas of the highland city of Otavalo.

-Normally known for its long standing and wide reaching outdoor market, the plazas and streets turn to celebration over the summer solstice, showing a festive depth to the culture that spans back to when the Inca ruled the land.
+Normally known for its long-standing and wide-reaching outdoor market, the plazas and streets turn to celebration over the summer solstice, showing a festive depth to the culture that spans back to when the Inca ruled the land.

 Celebrations include dance contests, music concerts, parades, and pilgrimages to the nearby Pechuge Waterfalls whose waters are meant to purify the spirit during the ancient tribute to the Sun.